Nugget Casino Resort: Sale to Global Gaming and Hospitality and Marnell Gaming

 On October 10, 2013, the Ascuaga family announced it had reached an agreement with Las Vegas-based Global Gaming And Hospitality to sell the 1600 room property.
 A sale price was not disclosed, arguably the last lone family run casino/resort in the industry, which had no sister properties or outside backing, the Ascuagas affirm they were not in a position to improve their property.
 Global Gaming CEO Cartlon Geer, who has roots to Northern Nevada, became the new CEO and President.
 He confirmed that with the help of partner Husky Finance, they began in 2014 $50 million worth of improvements and remodeling to the property.

 The sale closed December 16, 2013.
 The Ascuagas remained on board in advisory roles through the transition and after the sale was completed.

 Geer continually failed to meet revenue targets to unlock funds from his finance partners, and made questionable decisions regarding the property renovations.
 The long-standing iconic Trader Dick's restaurant was replaced by a Gilley's chain restaurant, which failed to bring in the crowds that Geer expected.
 After being cut off from his finance partners, Geer raised capital by selling the numerous parcels of land around the property, leading to a flurry of high-density housing developments to start construction in Downtown Sparks.
 In July 2014, the Nugget Courtyard building was sold to The Siegel Group and renamed Siegel Suites Sparks.

 Global Gaming and Hospitality sold the Nugget to Marnell Gaming in May 2016.

 Sale to Century Casinos

 In 2022, Marnell Gaming agreed to sell a controlling stake in the property to Century Casinos.
 Century would pay $100 million for the Nugget's operating business and $95 million for a 50% share of its real estate.
-The sale of the real estate interest was completed in April 2022.
+The sale of the real estate interest was completed in April 2022, and the sale of the business in April 2023.